Gemini in Google Workspace: Plans, Pricing, Features, and Real-World Limits

 - Your existing data processing agreement (DPA) covers Gemini.
 No separate AI-specific agreement is needed.

+"Data stays within your domain" is Google's general description of the Workspace organizational security boundary — it does not necessarily describe physical data locality.
 Any AI interaction involves data processing, and your organization should evaluate whether that's acceptable for its most sensitive documents.
-But Google's contractual commitment on the training question is clear.
+For a broader view of how Google handles data across its services, see our Google ecosystem privacy guide.
 For organizations in regulated industries, it's worth mapping these AI data handling practices against your existing compliance framework — whether that's NIST CSF 2.0, SOC 2, or HIPAA.
 Our Business Security Score tool can help you identify gaps in your current security posture, including how AI tools fit into your data governance policies.

 What About Google Vids and Workspace Studio?